JuliaMicroscopy/MicroscopyTools.jl/README.md

 # MicroscopyTools.jl

-A collection of tools suited for Microscopy data processing (e.g. binning).
-The package is at an early stage and over the time it will hopefully evolve to something more clear.
+A collection of performant tools suited for processing of Microscopy data such as
+- binning of gridded data by integer factors
+- generation of scanning grids
+- momentum projections (useful for blinking data)
+- soft thresholding functions that are differentiable

-Please check the documentation for available functionality.
+Please check the documentation for currently available functionality.

+Since such functions are useful in the context of other packages or scripts, they are bundled up here.

 | **Documentation**                       | **Build Status**                          | **Code Coverage**               |
 |:---------------------------------------:|:-----------------------------------------:|:-------------------------------:|